tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_16/roofline.md

 ## Connection to our shared memory puzzle

 In the next section, we'll implement the **shared memory optimization** that begins moving our kernel up the roofline.
-As the visualization shows, this takes us from the left purple dot (naive) to the right purple dot (shared memory)—a clear performance improvement through better data reuse.
+As the visualization shows, this takes us from the orange dot (naive) to the teal dot (shared memory)—a clear performance improvement through better data reuse.

 While our \\(2 \times 2\\) example won't reach the compute roof, you'll see how the same principles scale to larger matrices where shared memory becomes crucial for performance.
 The roofline model provides the theoretical foundation for understanding **why** shared memory helps and **how much** improvement to expect.